-- To educate children by sharing the artistic talent and heritage of their peers.
+To educate children by sharing the artistic talents and heritage of their peers.

 CHC is a multi-media and multi-cultural program focused on the needs of children.
-CHC uses TV, radio and publications to reach children.
-A social benefit program to support non-profit organizations that deals with needy children.
-CHC’s educational, social benefits, and entertainment is an outlet for creativity and fun.
+It uses TV, radio and publications to reach children.
+Also there is a social benefit program to support non-profit organizations that deals with needy children.
+CHC’s educational, social, and entertainment program is an outlet for creativity and fun.
 It helps children understand and deal positively with major issues affecting them and their communities.

-It is an opportunity for children to express their talents, showcase their cultural heritage, and voice their concerns.
-CHC brings attention to social issues such as: aids, drugs, crimes, conflict, pollution, and violence.
+It is an opportunity for children to display their talents, cultural heritage, and voice their concerns.
+CHC brings attention to social issues such as; aids, drugs, crimes, conflict, pollution, and violence.
 In doing so, we cultivate ways to promote harmony, unity, understanding and peace by focusing children’s attention on common needs.
-The cultural diversities of the participants are highlighted and celebrated.
+The cultural diversities of the participants are celebrated.

 Since 1991, CHC has featured over 1800 children from 94 nationalities around the world.
-They have participated in various events broadcast through 63 TV and radio stations.
+They have participated in various venues broadcasted by 63 TV and radio stations.
 The children perform in such prestigious events as:

 Adopt A Child for the Holiday at Cobo Hall, Kids Fair at the Palace of Auburn Hills, Future Leadership at the Capitol (Lansing), and Stand For Children in Washington, D.C.
 One of CHC’s main events is Kids of the World Summit, which takes place in three major cities in Michigan